clojurewerkz/meltdown/README.md

 dynamically.
 When handler is attached to reactor, selector is used.
 Selectors is a way for reactor to know when to call a handler.

-To start using Meltdown, first define a reactor:
+To start using Meltdown, first define a reactor using `clojurewerkz.meltdown.reactor/create`:

 ```clj
 (ns my-ns